-(5) Mr. Kavanagh received long-term incentives from Pernod Ricard and was not eligible for the Corby RSU Plan.
+(5) Messrs.
+Pourchet and Agdern received long-term incentives from Pernod Ricard and were not eligible for the Corby RSU Plan.
 Costs associated with the Pernod Ricard long-term incentives are paid by Pernod Ricard and are not transferred to Corby.